letter5j/AngularJS-ToDoList/README.md

 Version 0.1

-This version is based on W3Css and AngularJS.
+This version is based on W3Css + AngularJS, and it doesn't have any method to store your data.